marian-nmt/marian/examples/training/README.md

 ./run-me.sh
 ```

-which downloads the Romanian-English training files and preprocesses them (tokenization, truecasing, segmentation into subwords units).
+which downloads the Romanian-English training files and preprocesses them (tokenization,
+truecasing, segmentation into subwords units).

-To use with a different GPU than device 0 or more GPUs (here 0 1 2 3) type:
+To use with a different GPU than device 0 or more GPUs (here 0 1 2 3) type the command below.
+Training time of 4 GPUs should be roughly 24 hours.

 ```
 ./run-me.sh 0 1 2 3